ray-project/ray/doc/source/index.md

 ```

 # Welcome to the Ray documentation
+Today's ML workloads are increasingly compute-intensive.
+While convenient, single-node development environments such as your laptop cannot scale to meet these demands.

+With Ray, you can seamlessly scale Python code from a laptop to a cluster.
+Ray is designed to be general-purpose, so it performantly runs any kind of workload.
+If your application is in Python, you can scale it with Ray, without any additional infrastructure.

 ## What is Ray?

 Ray is a unified framework for scaling AI and Python applications.
-Ray provides the compute layer to scale applications without a distributed systems expert.
-These are some key processes that Ray automatically handles:
+It provides the compute layer to scale applications without a distributed systems expert.
+Ray automatically handles these key processes:

 * **Orchestration**--Managing the various components of a distributed system.
 * **Scheduling**--Coordinating when and where tasks are executed.
 * **Fault tolerance**--Ensuring tasks complete regardless of inevitable points of failure.
 * **Auto-scaling**--Adjusting the number of resources allocated to dynamic demand.

 To lower the effort needed to scale compute intensive workloads, Ray takes a Python-first approach and integrates with many common data science tools.
-This allows ML practitioners to parallelize Python applications from a laptop to a cluster with minimal code changes.
+ML practitioners can parallelize Python applications from a laptop to a cluster with minimal code changes.

-## Why Ray?

-Today's ML workloads are increasingly compute-intensive.
-As convenient as they are, single-node development environments such as your laptop cannot scale to meet these demands.

-Ray is a unified way to scale Python and AI applications from a laptop to a cluster.

-With Ray, you can seamlessly scale the same code from a laptop to a cluster.
-Ray is designed to be general-purpose, meaning that it can performantly run any kind of workload.
-If your application is written in Python, you can scale it with Ray, no other infrastructure required.

-## What can you do with Ray?
+## What you can do with Ray

 ````{panels}